 I always make it to the Musee Marmottan.
 It is a special museum, a little out of the way, with a great section on Bert Morisot and her daughter Julie, but it is mostly know for its collection of Monet’s.
 Their archives contain the family’s collection of his drawings and personal items.
 The biggest attraction to me is the painting that gave Impressionism its name.
 Claude Monet brought a painting to the group’s first show in 1874.
 He called it “Impression, soleil levant” or “Impression sunrise” and the critic Louis Leroy, in his scathing critique, wrote that he guessed that it was Monet’s impression of a sunrise and he referred to the group as the Impressionist and it stuck.

-People will often tell you that no pictures will ever compare to seeing a painting in person and for me that was never truer than it was with this painting.
+People will often tell you that no photograph will ever compare to seeing a painting in person and for me that was never truer than it was with this painting.
 It is hard to see in a picture, but there is no shade of orange that exists that Monet did not include in this painting. (click on it and blow it up)

 The Musee Rodin and the Musee Picasso have always been a favorites of mine and I would add them to my list.
 Do not forget that all of these museums have ever changing special exhibits and you need to do a little research before you get here.